flaab/picara-php-framework/README.md

 ### Administration Tasks
 The whole point of having a site administration panel is to perform routinary administration tasks, and this is made easy by the framework.
 Any custom administrative function can be called from the admin site, with customisable inputs and validation, without creating controllers or views.

-Administration tasks must be declared as methods in *app/config/myadmincontroller.php* and append the method name to the *$admin_tasks* class property array.

-To view all the available tasks, go to **Tools -> Tasks** or http://localhost:8000/admin/tasks.
+Administration tasks must be declared as methods in **app/config/myadmincontroller.php** and append the method name to the **$admin_tasks** class property array.
+To view all the available tasks, go to **Tools->Tasks** or http://localhost:8000/admin/tasks.
 The framework implements some example tasks for your examination such as *Hello World, Custom Greet and Simple Sum*.

 ![The Site Admin Tasks Page](https://www.dropbox.com/s/hzp3upvpg1f6i1b/admin3.png?raw=1)